agourlay/zbb/README.md

 ## Usage

-By default calling `zbb` without any arguments will start the interactive mode.
+By default, calling `zbb` without any arguments will start the interactive mode.
 It consists in a series of questions to find out what you want.

 If you want to repeat a query that you know to be valid, you can use the `fast` mode.